 The U.S. Missile Defense Agency’s Ground-Based Midcourse Defense (GMD) defense system failed to achieve an intercept during a Jan.
 31 flight test.
 The test, featuring the first flight of the Lockheed Martin LV-2 intermediate range ballistic missile target and a Ground-Based Interceptor (GBI) launched from Vandenberg Air Force Base, Calif., was designed to mimic the geometry of a real engagement with a missile from North Korea.
 A key challenge would have been that the intercept would ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "No Intercept in Latest GMD Test".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "No Intercept in Latest GMD Test".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.